What We Do

 Implementation

-While as an EU Regulation it has direct legal effect in EU Member States and consequently its provisions and obligations apply directly to online Intermediary Services Providers (ISPs), it was necessary to have national legislation to implement those provisions of the EU Regulation that provide for the supervision and enforcement of those obligations.
+While as an EU Regulation it has direct legal effect in EU member states and consequently its provisions and obligations apply directly to online Intermediary Services Providers (ISPs), it was necessary to have national legislation to implement those provisions of the EU Regulation that provide for the supervision and enforcement of those obligations.

 The Digital Services Act 2024 fulfils Ireland’s obligations in this regard and was signed into law by the President in February 2024.